showell/elm-py/articles/AboutDict.md

 data structures, you may be wondering why Dict does not use an O(1) hash implementation.

-Let's talk about immutability first (and you can skim the next section if you kinda know where this is going):
+Let's talk about immutability first.

 ### Immutability